 The probability of misidentifying the MCID and VCID shall be less than a mission-specified value;

-The probability of not correctly extracting Packets from Transfer Frames using the First Header Pointer and the Packet Length Field shall be less than a mission-specified value.
+The probability of incorrectly extracting Packets from Transfer Frames using the First Header Pointer and the Packet Length Field shall be less than a mission-specified value.

+The probability of incorrectly extracting the Packet Length Field from the Transfer Frame Header shall be less than a mission-specified value.

 In order to assure correct decoding at the receiving end, the same coding options must be applied to all Transfer Frames of a Physical Channel.